swang134/CMSC424Database/assignment11/README.md

 You should not need to change anything any other files.

 ### Notes
+- Your snapshot only needs to store a single attribute for each tuple.

 <sup>1</sup>Thomson, A., Diamond, T., Weng, S. C., Ren, K., Shao, P., & Abadi, D. J. "Calvin: fast distributed transactions for partitioned database systems." *Proceedings of the 2012 ACM SIGMOD International Conference on Management of Data*.
 2012.